 Reduce overall campus waste by 40 percent between 2006 and 2020.

-The total volume of cleaning chemicals purchased has decreased by 31 percent since 2010.
-However, this past year, the volume increased by 28 percent.
+The total volume of cleaning chemicals purchased has decreased by 40 percent since 2010.
+However, this past year, the volume decreased by 12 percent.

 The AASHE Sustainability Tracking, Assessment & Rating System (STARS) allows metric-driven progress assessment across operations and academics for North American higher education and has recognized Princeton at the Silver leadership level.

-More than 200 filtered Drink Local bottle filling stations have been installed since 2010, celebrating access to healthy (and free) local water, and contributing to 100,000 fewer bottled water purchases per year.
+More than 250 filtered Drink Local bottle filling stations have been installed since 2010, celebrating access to healthy (and free) local water.

-Roll out a mixed recycling program across campus in parallel with an educational campaign and new campus labeling system to increase recycling rates.
+Improve mixed recycling program across campus through an educational campaign and new campus labeling system to increase recycling rates.

 Determine long-term objectives for overall waste reduction on campus.